 In 1984, the Nationals Finals was moved to Hershey, Pennsylvania to the new Henry Hershey Field.
 The stadium is surrounded by the lush grounds of the Milton Hershey School.
 Hershey has sent hundreds of Wyoming boys and girls on an all expense paid trip to the National Finals since the program’s inception.
 A trip to Hershey is an exciting experience for everyone and one that the kids will never forget.
 The track meet is just a part of the excitement, along with an exclusive tour of the main factory, and the Friendship Banquet at Founder’s Hall.

-The site of the Wyoming State Finals rotates every two years, and the State Coordinator position is appointed by the WRPA Board.
+The site of the Wyoming State Finals rotated every two years, and the State Coordinator position was appointed by the WRPA Board.

 In October 1981, the NRPA Board of Trustees approved the by-laws of the Recreation, Park Resources, and Leisure Services National Certification Board, referred to as the NCB, as an independent administering body of the NRPA.
 On March 18, 1982, at the WRPA Annual Meeting, Dr. Don Warder reported on the proposed national certification and accreditation programs.